-Chapter 2, "Setting Up Your Switch," describes how to use the EZSwitchSetup wizard and EZSwitchSetup switch configuration wizard to set up and configure your switch for the first time.
+Setting Up Your Switch on page 15 describes how to use the EZSwitchSetup wizard and EZSwitchSetup switch configuration wizard to set up and configure your switch for the first time.
 For additional information about your switch, refer to the hardware reference manual.

-Chapter 3, "Managing Your Switch," describes how to use the Switch Manager to monitor and manage your switch.
+Managing Your Switch on page 35 describes how to use the Switch Manager to monitor and manage your switch.